 Undue haste and hurry often take us out of balance in our body, and our mind.
 Years of sitting or standing badly, working on computers, hunched over laptops or iPads or screens, driving, or slouching on sofas, give us unhelpful tension and body habits which take their toll.

-The very act of living in our world of haste and constant stimuli often literally pulls us down, and without being aware of it we take that extra effort and tension from our reactions and responses into all we do.
+The very act of living in our world of haste and constant stimuli often literally means we pull down or tense unnecessarily without being aware of it – and we take that extra effort and tension from our reactions and responses into all we do.
 Alexander Technique enables us a physical and mental space for change bringing us back into equilibrium.

 Who can benefit from Alexander Technique?

 Those in discomfort or pain

 Bringing a conscious attention to things creates opportunity for change; to redirect energies from habitual unnecessary tensing we have become accustomed to.
 Understanding upright ease brings back freedom of movement and lessens potential for misuse or unnecessary wear and tear.
 Aches or pains such as neck or back pain can be alleviated as you learn to manage your posture and movement.

 Those who wish to enhance skills or performance